 I’m not gonna lie, Winter is not be the most enjoyable season in Australia.
 But Winter also means Citrus Season, and that is a good enough reason to be happy!
 I love to include Citrus in both sweet and savoury recipes.
-From a Grapefruit Tart with Lime Meringue to a super fresh Green Tea Citrus Soba Noodle salad, Citrus always bring a punch of flavour to recipes!
+From a French Orange Tart to these delicious Lemon Poppy Seed Muffins, Citrus always bring a punch of flavour to recipes!

 Out of all the Citrus Fruits, Grapefruit is my fiancé’s favourite so it was a no-brainer to make a Panna Cotta with it!
 I also used Oranges to balance the somehow bitter taste of Pink Grapefruit and the combination turned out super yummy!

 Panna Cotta is normally made with Gelatine, which is an ingredient I try to avoid using.
 Instead, I prefer to use Agar Agar, a natural plant-based alternative to gelatine made out of Algae.

 Agar is an awesome ingredient to have in your pantry to make gels, jelly or simply thicken any liquid.
 In Australia, you can find it in most Health Food Stores but you can also simply find some online like here or here.

 Agar is great but also needs to be used the right way; it has a very strong solidifying effect and needs to be precisely weighted!

 How to make Panna Cotta with Orange and Grapefruit